 This first part lays the groundwork to understand overwhelm, how it is defined and what the challenges in self-organization are.

-In the second part, “Self-Leadership: Factors Leading to Overwhelm” (available on 10 December 2022), we look at factors that lead to overwhelm in self-organized work contexts and how overwhelm manifests.
+In the second part, “Self-Leadership: Factors Leading to Overwhelm”, we look at factors that lead to overwhelm in self-organized work contexts and how overwhelm manifests.

-The third and last part, “Self-Leadership: Tips to Avoid Overwhelm” (available on 12 January 2023), is dedicated to tips for employees and of course for companies on how to avoid overwhelm.
+The third and last part, “Self-Leadership: Tips to Avoid Overwhelm”, is dedicated to tips for employees and of course for companies on how to avoid overwhelm.

 Strategies to Avoid Overwhelm in Self-Organized Teams and Companies